CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

 1. First, we will modify our AttachmentsDialog view to include SalesOrder DocEntry and AtcEntry that we will use later.
 Open SalesOrder.controller.js and change method onAttachmentsButtonPress:

-   - DocEntry is retrieved from GenericTag
+    - Retrieve the DocEntry from the GenericTag.
-   - Model for our view is changed to include AtcEntry, DocEntry
+    - Update the model for the view to include AtcEntry and DocEntry.
-   - Attachments array is now in Attachments field.
+    - Ensure the attachments array is now stored in the Attachments field.

     onAttachmentsButtonPress